juftin/camply/README.md

 #### Continue Looking After The First Match Is Found

 Sometimes you want to search for all possible matches up until your arrival date.
 No problem.
-Add the `--search-forever` and Camply won't stop sending notifications after the first match is found.
+Add the `--search-forever` and `camply` won't stop sending notifications after the first match is found.
-One important note, Camply will save and store all previous notifications when `--search-forever` is enabled, so it won't notify you about the exact same campsite availability twice.
+One important note, `camply` will save and store all previous notifications when `--search-forever` is enabled, so it won't notify you about the exact same campsite availability twice.
 This can be problematic when certain campsites become available more than once.